splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-ansible.rst

 Configure automatic discovery for Java (Linux only)
 ======================================================

 You can automatically discover and instrument your Java applications along with the Collector installation.
-Automatic discovery removes the need to install and configure the Java agent separately.
+Automatic discovery (formerly zero configuration auto instrumentation) removes the need to install and configure the Java agent separately.
 See :ref:`configure-auto-instrumentation` for more information.

 The following table shows the variables that you can configure for this Ansible role: